 - Looking out 10 years, there is an escalating and profound change where work is home and home is work – with AI as the enabler.
 Facilitating high performance, AI and emerging technologies will offer a “real-office feel” for employees who will work from anywhere in the world, in any translatable language, while being able to “touch and feel” colleagues as if they are in the same room.

 ESG is a VIP-level priority

 There is increasing scrutiny on organisations to fulfill ESG objectives and expectations – especially with respect to the “S” as people, culture and workplace issues are a top overall risk.
 Shifts in perspectives and expectations about social issues and priorities surrounding diversity, equity and inclusion are evolving rapidly – in many cases, faster than the pace at which organisations are able, or capable, to act.
 These ESG trends, without question, are shaping the future of work as candidates at all levels assess ESG-related factors and footprints of organisations for which they are considering joining.

 With respect to ESG matters, board members and executives need to consider the following:

 - There is a growing focus among workers on climate change policies, regulations and expanding disclosure requirements.
 There also are rising expectations among key stakeholders, both internal and external, concerning climate change, supply chain transparency, reward systems, and other governance and sustainability issues.
-These pressures may require organizations to significantly alter their business models in ways that may be difficult to implement on a timely basis.
+These pressures may require organisations to significantly alter their business models in ways that may be difficult to implement on a timely basis.

 - Customers increasingly must not only be satisfied, but delighted.
 And delighted employees can result in delighted customers.
 How companies and leaders treat employees must mirror how they treat customers.
-Business leaders would be well advised to start re-imagining and creating the culture they want in their organizations.
+Business leaders would be well advised to start re-imagining and creating the culture they want in their organisations.

 Key questions to consider